dylanjustice/AndcultureCode/clean-code/FUNCTIONS.md

 Creating a function name may seem easy, but take the time to make it clear and descriptive of what the function does.
 Try different options and make sure that the name matches what is happening.
+An additional benefit of using descriptive names is that it helps to point out when functions are breaking the single-responsibility principle and need refactored.

 ### Long Names